Roger-Mei/CarND-Traffic-Sign-Classifier-Project/project_report.md

 ![alt text][image4]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the traffic sign color is similar to its background and when we subsample the image size into `32x32x3`, the boundary of this borad is mostly blurred.
+Also there are chances that if the light in the image is too dark or too bright, it will also increase the difficulty of detection out of the similar reason.
+Another case (not listed in the selected images) is that the traffic sign is partly covered by obstacles like trees.
+This will change the pattern of the traffic sign and also might lead to misdetection.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).